yupeshekhonov/addresses_docs/docs.md

 #### tokenId

-This method checks whether the specified number is a valid token Id.
+This method checks whether the specified number is a valid token id.

 ```ts
 tokenId: (tokenId: number) => boolean